Kkhattab/CS174/hw5/readme.md

 5. If you enter data in an incorrect format, proper validation will be thrown.
 On the next page you will see a link to download your submission in pdf format or send another wish.

 *Note*: You should have a smtp mail server set up to test the mail functionality, we have verified it on our end.

+*Note:* In our config we used 127.0.0.1 as our DBHOST, please make sure to update the config file with your Apache configuration.
+Also if you have your

+*Note:* In our config we are leaving our stripe keys but feel free to replace them with yours.
+The assignment says to assume you will be putting in your own keys.